VictorTirado/Development-Assigment/docs/readme.md

 Welcome to our platformer game!

 As students of the second grade in game design in CITM Terrassa, we have made a platformer game for the subject of game development.
+In this project you will find the different lessons we have learned in this subject.
 Here, you will be a ninja whose goal is to get to the end of the levels passing throught a sort of handicaps and enemies.
 This can be reach using 2 different skills: shooting a kunai and teleporting yourself.

 ## Team members